Archive for the 'Holidays' Category

 As always, we want our children to know the reason for any celebration and see how it might relate to Christ.
 Here’s what my research found:

-Historical Information
+Historical Information:

 Valentine was a priest near Rome in about 270 AD.
 At that time the Roman Emperor Claudius felt that married men made poor soldiers so he abolished marriage.
 Valentine invited young lovers to come to him in secret where he joined them in marriage.
 When the emperor heard of this ‘friend of lovers’, he was impressed with his conviction and attempted to convert him to the Roman gods while Valentine attempted to convert the emperor to Christianity.
 When Valentine would not renounce Christianity, he was imprisoned.

 While in prison, he witnessed to the guards.
 One of the guards had adopted a blind girl and asked Valentine if his God could help the daughter see again.
 Valentine prayed and the girl was given her sight.
-The guard and his whole familly believed in Jesus and were baptised.
+The guard and his whole family believed in Jesus and were baptized.
 Valentine fell in love with the girl.
 When the emperor heard about Valentine making converts in prison, he was furious and had Valentine beheaded.

 Before Valentine died, he signed a farewell message to his love and signed it ‘from your Valentine’, a phrase that has lived long after its author died.
 Thus began the sending of Valentines.